Neoanarika/object-tracking-detection/README.md

 This project aims to develop a simple and efficient object tracking and detection framework using yolo for raspberry pi.
+Currently readNet feature for opencv3.4 is only for python 3.5.

 # Installing opencv3.4 on raspberry pi 3